helmuthdu/web-components/packages/custom-elements/README.md

 ## Conclusion

-In this article, we have looked into the world of Web Components, which consists of three blocks: **HTML Template**, **Shadow DOM**, and **Custom Elements**.
+In this article, you learned about the world of Web Components, which consists of three blocks: **HTML Template**, **Shadow DOM**, and **Custom Elements**.
 Combining them makes it possible to create your Custom HTML Elements that can be reused in many other applications.

 To get a little more information about building Web Components, you can check the [webcomponents.dev](https://webcomponents.dev/) website, where you can discover and play with different ways of making Web Components.